What to Do in Athens, Greece: 2 Days of Ancient Archaeology

 Breakfast - Little Kook

 The regally costumed servers are guaranteed to speak English and happily answer any inquiries you have about the city given they’re quite accustomed to serving tourists—and charging them an inherently overpriced fare.
-Children are treated with particular kindness when believing they’ve stumbled upon a real-life prince or princess, and you may even walk away with a helpful travel tidbit such as: always choose to be charged euros when paying by card, not your home currency.
+Children are treated with particular kindness when believing they’ve stumbled upon a real-life prince or princess, and you may even walk away with a helpful travel tidbit such as: always choose to be charged in euros when paying by card, not your home currency.

 Cats of the Acropolis Tour